oya163/nepali-stemmer/README.md

 # Nepali Stemmer

-This is simple Nepali stemmer.
+This is a simple Nepali stemmer.
 It iteratively separates out the suffixes (postpositions) until no more separation can be processed.
 The algorithm is based on hindi-stemmer.

 ## Features:
  - Iterative separation